nvim-flutter/flutter-tools.nvim/README.md

 #### Flutter binary

-In order to run flutter commands you _might_ need to pass either a _path_ a _command_ to the plugin so it can find your installation of flutter.
-Must people will not need this since it will find the executable path of `flutter` similar to `which flutter` which should find the absolute path to your binary.
+In order to run flutter commands you _might_ need to pass either a _path_ or a _command_ to the plugin so it can find your installation of flutter.
+Most people will not need this since it will find the executable path of `flutter` if it is in your `$PATH`.

 If using something like `asdf` or some other version manager, or you installed flutter via `snap` or in some other custom way, then you need to pass in a command by specifying `flutter_lookup_cmd = <my-command>`.
 If you have a full path already you can pass it in using `flutter_path`.

 If using a `snap` installation set your `flutter_lookup_cmd` to `"echo $HOME/snap/flutter/common/flutter/bin/flutter"` which is where this is usually installed by `snap`.
+Alternatively you can use the `experimental.lsp_derive_paths` option which should auto-magically find your flutter installation.

 # Functionality